DCuckoo/DCuckooHash/README.md

 ### Example

 There is a little example in `main.c`, which shows the basic usage of DCuckooHash.
 The project is based on CMake.
-Run `$ cmake; make` to build.
+Run `$ cmake .; make` to build.

 ### Other Implementations